Renato Settembre (b. 1991, Genoa, Italy) lives in Brussels.

 vis-à-vis, dos-à-dos

-curated by Emmanuel Lambion, in partnership with Art on Paper and Brussels Drawing Week
+curated by Emmanuel Lambion, in partnership with Art on Paper, Brussels Drawing Week

 fiancée / solo /